Copyright© 2020 by Ernest Bywater

 Both Joan and Roberto are worried as they watch the drone views of the many people at the BLM / Antifa HQ open boxes of rifles, clean the guns, then open boxes of ammunition and curved magazines.
 Roberto says, “Damn!
 That looks like they have a load of Kalashnikov rifles and ammo.”
 After a moment of thought he adds, “I wonder what your father is going to do about them, as he seemed to quickly recognize the boxes.”

-On reaching the BLM barricade one squad takes position where they can see over it and fire on at of the rioters inside while the other team started pulling it apart to make an entrance as Mitch watched for snipers in the windows and on the roofs of the buildings.
+On reaching the BLM barricade one squad takes position where they can see over it and fire at the rioters inside while the other team starts pulling it apart to make an entrance as Mitch watches for snipers in the windows and on the roofs of the buildings.
 The small resistance from the armed rioters is very quickly quashed while the bulk of them run from the organized assault on their position.
 Some of the rioters phone their headquarters to let them know what is happening.
 Their leaders are not happy the small military unit is active again, and angrier about them launching an assault as they believe that’s their right.

 Within minutes Mitch is leading his team down the street while they shoot anyone who points a gun in their direction.
 They’re being very selective about who they shoot because they know some of the residents have guns and have been defending themselves, so they don’t want to shoot any residents keeping an eye on things.
 They know, and accept, this may leave some armed enemies behind them, but they aren’t trying to take and control this ground, so they don’t worry about that.